-Financial instruments and other inventory positions owned and financial instruments and other inventory positions sold, but not yet purchased on the consolidated statement of financial condition consist of financial instruments recorded at fair value.
-Securities (both long and short) are recognized on a trade-date basis.
+Financial instruments and other inventory positions owned and financial instruments and other inventory positions sold, but not yet purchased on the consolidated statement of financial condition consist of financial instruments (including securities with extended settlements and derivative contracts) recorded at fair value.
+Securities (both long and short), including securities with extended settlements, are recognized on a trade-date basis.
 Additionally, certain of the Company's investments on the consolidated statement of financial condition are recorded at fair value, either as required by accounting guidance or through the fair value election.

-Fair Value Hierarchy - FASB Accounting Standards Codification Topic 820, "Fair Value Measurement," ("ASC 820") provides a definition of fair value, establishes a framework for measuring fair value, establishes a fair value hierarchy based on the inputs used to measure fair value and enhances disclosure requirements for fair value measurements.
-ASC 820 maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the observable inputs be used when available.
+Fair Value Measurement - Definition and Hierarchy - FASB Accounting Standards Codification Topic 820, "Fair Value Measurement," ("ASC 820") defines fair value as the amount at which an instrument could be exchanged in an orderly transaction between market participants at the measurement date (the exit price).
+ASC 820 establishes a fair value hierarchy based on the inputs used to measure fair value.
+The fair value hierarchy maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the observable inputs be used when available.
 Observable inputs are inputs that market participants would use in pricing the asset or liability based on market data obtained from independent sources.
 Unobservable inputs reflect management's assumptions that market participants would use in pricing the asset or liability developed based on the best information available in the circumstances.
-The hierarchy is broken down into three levels based on the transparency of inputs as follows:
+The hierarchy is broken down into three levels based on the observability of inputs as follows:

 Level I - Quoted prices (unadjusted) are available in active markets for identical assets or liabilities as of the report date.
 A quoted price for an identical asset or liability in an active market provides the most reliable fair value measurement because it is directly observable to the market.
-The type of financial instruments included in Level I are highly liquid instruments with quoted prices such as equities listed in active markets, U.S. treasury bonds, money market securities and certain exchange traded firm investments and derivative instruments.

 Level II - Pricing inputs are other than quoted prices in active markets, which are either directly or indirectly observable as of the report date.
 The nature of these financial instruments include instruments for which quoted prices are available but traded less frequently, instruments whose fair value have been derived using a model where inputs to the model are directly observable in the market, or can be derived principally from or corroborated by observable market data, and instruments that are fair valued using other financial instruments, the parameters of which can be directly observed.
-Instruments which are generally included in this category are certain types of the following securities: non-exchange traded equities, U.S. government agency securities, corporate bonds, municipal securities, asset-backed securities and convertible securities.

 Level III - Instruments that have little to no pricing observability as of the report date.
-These financial instruments may not have two-way markets and are measured using management's best estimate of fair value, where the inputs into the determination of fair value require significant management judgment or estimation.
-Instruments included in this category generally include certain types of the following securities: asset-backed securities, municipal securities and firm investments.
+These financial instruments are measured using management's best estimate of fair value, where the inputs into the determination of fair value require significant management judgment or estimation.

-Valuation of Financial Instruments - The fair value of a financial instrument is the amount at which the instrument could be exchanged in an orderly transaction between market participants at the measurement date (the exit price).
-Based on the nature of the Company's business and its role as a "dealer" in the securities industry, the fair values of its financial instruments are determined internally.
+Valuation of Financial Instruments - Based on the nature of the Company's business and its role as a "dealer" in the securities industry, the fair values of its financial instruments are determined internally.
 When available, the Company values financial instruments at observable market prices, observable market parameters, or broker or dealer prices (bid and ask prices).
 In the case of financial instruments transacted on recognized exchanges, the observable market prices represent quotations for completed transactions from the exchange on which the financial instrument is principally traded.